-If you are proactive about your oral heath, you can avoid sensitive teeth all together.
-And if you already have the issue and your sensitive teeth symptoms are starting to affect you life, there are simple ways to relieve the discomfort.
+If you are proactive about your oral health, you can avoid sensitive teeth altogether.
+And if you already have the issue and your sensitive teeth symptoms are starting to affect your life, there are simple ways to relieve the discomfort.

 - Avoid Acidic Foods – Foods with high acidity like fruit juice, vinegar, and soft drinks can wear away your enamel.
 Consume them in moderation.

 - Avoid Grinding Your Teeth – For most people, this is inadvertent.
 Ask your dentist for a mouth guard you can wear while you sleep.

 - Use Fluoridated Products – The fluoride in toothpaste and mouthwash helps to strengthen the enamel.

 - Use a Sensitivity Toothpaste – These special kinds of toothpaste have been specifically designed for people with sensitive teeth.
 They help to relieve sensitivity and repair the affected areas.
 They are widely available over the counter.

 - Use a Soft Tooth Brush – These brushes have softer bristles that many people with sensitive teeth find more comfortable.